mikepsinn/wishonia/public/docs/roadmap.md

 ---
 slug: roadmap
-name: "Roadmap to an Ethical & Optimal Economy"
+name: "Roadmap to a Utilitarian Paretopia"
 featuredImage: /docs/roadmap.jpg
 description: >-
-  Wishonia's roadmap to building a platform for efficient resource allocation, underpinned by a phased evolution towards a gift economy, internal credits, fair taxation, and Universal Basic Income.
+  Wishonia's roadmap to building a platform for **Pareto optimal resource allocation**, underpinned by a phased evolution towards a gift economy, internal "WishCredits" (for utility exchange), fair taxation (funding UBI & public goods), and Universal Basic Income, aiming for **maximum aggregate preference satisfaction**.
 ---

-# Roadmap to an Ethical & Optimal Economy
+# Roadmap to a Utilitarian Paretopia

 This roadmap outlines the key phases and milestones for developing the Wishonia platform.
-It aims for efficient resource allocation through AI and specialized modules, while progressively implementing an ethical economic model centered around a gift economy, internal "WishCredits," a fair transaction tax, and Universal Basic Income (UBI).
+It aims for **Pareto optimal resource allocation** through AI and specialized modules, while progressively implementing an economic model centered around a gift economy (utility-maximizing contributions), internal "WishCredits" (for utility exchange), a fair transaction tax (funding UBI & public goods), and Universal Basic Income (UBI) – all designed to achieve **maximum aggregate preference satisfaction (universal wish fulfillment)**.

 This is an ambitious, iterative journey.
 Feedback and adjustments are welcome.

 ## Phase 0: Vision, Community, and Seed Resources

 - [ ] **1.
-Manifesto & Core Principles Definition**
+Manifesto & Core Principles Definition (Utilitarian & Pareto Optimal Framework)**
-    *   **Goal**: Clearly articulate and document the vision for Wishonia's ethical economy (gift economy principles, goals of UBI, fair tax, avoidance of harmful system subsidization).
+    *   **Goal**: Clearly articulate and document the vision for Wishonia's economy based on **utilitarian principles** and the pursuit of **Pareto optimality**.
+Define how the gift economy, "WishCredits," fair tax, and UBI contribute to **maximum preference satisfaction** and avoid activities that reduce aggregate well-being.
-    *   **Impact**: Provides a guiding star for all development and community building.
+    *   **Impact**: Provides a precise philosophical and economic guiding framework for all development and community building.
 - [ ] **2.
 Seed Community & Values-Aligned Funding/Bootstrapping**
     *   **Goal**: Attract a foundational community that believes in the vision.
 Secure initial resources (grants, philanthropic contributions, or team bootstrapping) explicitly to build *this specific vision*.
-    *   **Impact**: Ensures resource alignment with core ethical principles from day one.
+    *   **Impact**: Ensures resource alignment with core principles from day one.

 ## Phase 1: Foundational Platform & Gift Economy MVP